Copyright © Giulia Skye 2021

 “That Jimmy.
 He’s so… nice.
 I’d just love to know what he’s been saying.”
 Cassie smiled and propped her head on her elbows, leaning across the table close enough that he noticed the pale blue flecks of her eyes.

-“He said you were very discreet so I don’t need to remind you that discretion is the number one, most fundamental, rule here.
+“Jimmy said you were very discreet so I don’t need to remind you that discretion is the number one, most fundamental, rule here.
 And I certainly don’t need to tell you what the media would make of our arrangement.
 Above all, any backlash wouldn’t be fair to the Get Living campaign.”
 And Seb might as well light a match to the Strive contract himself if news that he’d hired a girlfriend ever got out.
-Not that he’d reveal this worry to Cassie.
+Though he wasn’t going to reveal this worry to Cassie.
 “Michael has worked hard for years raising money for worthy causes and I think you’ll agree that his foundation does amazing work.
 We can’t jeopardize that.
 At all.
 Is that understood?”

 “Yes, of course.”
 Cassie placed the salary form back on the table.
 “So I’m discreet.
 What else did Jimmy tell you?”

-“That you’ve got an English Lit degree, you’ve recently ran your tenth marathon and now you’re taking the summer off to write and compile a poetry anthology.”
+“That you’ve got an English Lit degree, you’ve recently ran your third marathon and now you’re taking the summer off to write and compile a poetry anthology.”

 Cassie coughed.
 “Well, that pretty much sums me up then.”